pydoit/doit/doc/usecases.rst

 Create cross-platform tool for processing  your stuff
 =====================================================
-Do you have team members working on MS Windows and others on Linux?
+Do you have team members working on :abbr:`MS (Microsoft)` Windows and others on Linux?

 Scripts are great, but all those small shell differences prevent single reusable solution.